Characters: The Dresden Files The White Council

 - Black Magic: As the Council's Blackstaff, he's allowed to use it.
 At one point he casually kills about a hundred people at once with a single act of will.
 Then, he did it again.

-- Colony Drop: In Death Masks, he rips a decommissioned Soviet satellite out of orbit and drops it on top of a castle owned by a Red Court Duke who threatened Harry.
+- Colony Drop: In Death Masks, in response to a Red Court Duke who threatened Harry he rips a decommissioned Soviet satellite out of orbit and drops it on top of a castle owned by said Duke.

-- Luke, I Am Your Father: In Changes, we learn that he's actually Harry's maternal grandfather.
+- Luke, I Am Your Father: In Changes, it is revealed that he's actually Harry's maternal grandfather.